María Rosa Martínez: National Deputy

 Martínez ran for a seat in the Argentine Chamber of Deputies in the 2019 legislative election; she was the 18th candidate in the Frente de Todos list in Buenos Aires Province.
 The list received 51.64% of the vote, enough for Martínez to be elected.

 As a national deputy, Martínez formed part of the parliamentary commissions on Social Action and Public Health, Cooperative Affairs and NGOs, Communications, Culture, Labour Legislation, Women and Diversity, Natural Resources, and Human Rights and Guarantees.
 She was a supporter of the 2020 Voluntary Interruption of Pregnancy bill, which legalized abortion in Argentina.
 She was also a supporter and sponsor of the Travesti-Trans labour quota law.

+Buenos Aires Senate

+She was elected to the Buenos Aires Province Senate in the 2023 Buenos Aires provincial election as a member of Union for the Homeland political coalition, representing the 3rd electoral section.